Clutch control is controlling the speed of the car when driving slowly (below 5mph) with the clutch and gas pedal.

-3. Press the gas to get the revs up to around 1 and a half on the rev counter (more if moving off uphill or no gas for moving off downhill).
-Remember this: Using the gas will not necessarily make you go faster but it will help you not to stall.
+3. Press the gas (accelerator) to get the revs up to around 1 and a half on the rev counter (more if moving off uphill or no gas for moving off downhill).
+Remember this: Using the gas will not necessarily make you go faster but it will help the car not stall.
 You'll only move off fast if you release the clutch quickly.

 How to do clutch control

-Once it's safe all around, signal if needed and release the handbrake, but keep yor feet still.
+Once it's safe all around, signal if needed and release the handbrake, but keep your feet still.

 The car will now move.
 Raising the clutch slightly (about the thickness of a pound coin) will make the car move slightly quicker.
 Lowering the clutch down (again, about the thickness of a pound coin) will slow you down and that's clutch control.

-Raising the clutch completely with a little gas will make you move off quickly.
+Raising the clutch completely with a little gas will allow you to drive on and accelerate if required.

 When you feel confident practice clutch control on a hill and in traffic or creeping at a junction.